pi-hole/FTL/README.md

 SRV: 0
 ```

-- `>getallqueries` : get all queries that FTL has in its database
+- `>getallqueries X` : get all queries that FTL has in its database if used with X being the number of queries you would like to limit to ie: `getallqueries 10` will show the last 10 logged queries
  ```
 1483964292 IPv4 apis.google.com 1.2.3.4 3
 1483964293 IPv4 clients5.google.com 1.2.3.4 2